Rigshospitalet-KFNM/DicomNode/docs/source/tutorials/building_a_report.md

 The next thing is that files needs a directory to be in.
 Dicomnode have a couple of paths that is needed.
-These paths can be controlled with Environment variables.
+These paths can be controlled with Environment variables and stored in the `dicomnode.library_paths`.

-* working_directory
+* (Python Attribute) - (Environment variable) - (default)
+* processing_directory - DICOMNODE_ENV_PROCESSING_PATH - /tmp/dicomnode/
-* report_directory
+* report_directory - DICOMNODE_ENV_REPORT_PATH - /tmp/dicomnode/report
-* report_data_directory
+* report_data_directory - DICOMNODE_ENV_REPORT_DATA_PATH - /tmp/dicomnode/report_data
-* figure_directory
+* figure_directory - DICOMNODE_ENV_FIGURE_PATH - /tmp/dicomnode/figures

+The processing directory is the directory that a dicomnode uses a root for relative paths.
+I recommend this directory is clean as this can make it explicit which files are needed, and therefore make it easier to deploy the node in a different environment.

+The Report directory is the directory that reports could be compiled to.
+Note that LaTeX produces several auxiliary files for compilation.
+PyLaTex cleans these files up after a successful compilation, but leaves them if a compilation have failed.

+The Report data directory is a directory you can place files needed for report compilation.
+Examples are .sty files or static images.

+The figure directory is a directory intended to put your matplotlib figures in.

 ### What Dicomnode does for you

-So you could just use PyLaTeX yourself or some other package to produce the pdf document, however there's value in standardization.
-So I recommend using the library components over rolling your own.
+Dicomnode provides: A Report base class, some build in plots and components that you can use or can inspire you to write your own components.

-The second thing is that DIMSE cannot handle raw pdf or tex files, they need to be encoded into a dicom object before it can be send.
+Dicom transfer mechanism (DIMSE) cannot handle raw pdf or tex files, they need to be encoded into a dicom object before it can be send.
 This is what the `encode_pdf` method does for you.
-Note that you might need to update some information

 ## Dicomnode Report generation